Alyssa Casallo

 Head of Higher Education and Careers

-The Higher Education and Careers Programme at Huili is committed to preparing pupils for a successful future in an increasingly globalised society through an innovative and thoughtful curriculum that is designed to help develop emotional and social skills through self-discovery, independent learning and self-awareness.
+The Higher Education and Careers Programme at Hiba is committed to preparing pupils for a successful future in an increasingly globalised society through an innovative and thoughtful curriculum that is designed to help develop emotional and social skills through self-discovery, independent learning and self-awareness.

 The philosophy for our programme is to foster critical thinkers who are well rounded lifelong learners and young adults.
 Pupils will explore five different domains: academic, career, personal/social, global, and preventative.
 Our mission is to help guide our pupils to find their niche and ‘best fit’ university before the application season in Grade 12.

-At Huili, we offer a five-year comprehensive programme from Grade 8 to Grade 12.
+At Hiba, we offer a five-year comprehensive programme from Grade 8 to Grade 12.
 Our higher education pathway offers pupil workshops, course units, career field trips, university fairs, and individualised five-year planning.
 Parents are important stakeholders in university planning and guidance.

 It is pivotal that parents are part of the process and conversations regarding their child’s future planning.
-At Huili, we believe in having a transparent and trustworthy partnership with parents when guiding a pupil’s future.
+At Hiba, we believe in having a transparent and trustworthy partnership with parents when guiding a pupil’s future.

-Aside from individual meetings with parents, we also offer our Huili parents monthly café talks where we discuss topics such as: UK/US admissions applications, types of universities, Oxbridge insights, and many other relevant topics.
+Aside from individual meetings with parents, we also offer our Hiba parents monthly café talks where we discuss topics such as: UK/US admissions applications, types of universities, Oxbridge insights, and many other relevant topics.
 These café talks have become a ritual where we see familiar friendly faces and where our parents and team of counsellors can speak openly regarding their concerns and questions about university planning.

 Providing accurate information in a timely manner to both parents and pupils is essential to a successful high school career.